QPP123/Toronto-Monthly-Weather-Dataset/README.md

-# Ontario Drinking Water Quality and Enforcement
+# Toronto Monthly Weather Normals Dataset

 ## Overview

-The datasheet give a overview of critical data related to the management and safety of drinking water in Ontario, Canada.
+The datasheet summarizes weather data for Toronto over the past three decades.
 It document the dataset's motivation, composition, collection process, recommended uses.

 To use this folder, click the green "Code" button", then "Download ZIP".
 Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.